-The BBC strives to be fair to all – fair to those our output is about, fair to contributors, and fair to our audiences.
-BBC content should be based on respect, openness and straight dealing .
-We also have an obligation under the Ofcom Broadcasting Code to "avoid unjust or unfair treatment of individuals or organisations in programmes".
-(Rule 7.1, Ofcom Broadcasting Code)
+The BBC strives to be fair to all – fair to our audiences, fair to our contributors and potential contributors, fair to sources and fair to those our output is about.
+Our content should be based on respect, openness and straight dealing .
+We also have an obligation under the Ofcom Broadcasting Code to ‘avoid unjust or unfair treatment of individuals or organisations in programmes’ .

-However, material inaccuracies in the way people are referred to, or featured, may risk causing unfairness.
-This applies not just to factual output (for example when representing the views of, and information about, others), but also to drama portraying real people or organisations.
+Material inaccuracies in the way people are referred to, or featured, may risk causing unfairness.
+This applies not just to factual output (for example, when representing the views of, and information about, others) but also to drama portraying real people or organisations.
 Consequently, this section of the Guidelines should also be read in conjunction with Section 3: Accuracy.

 We will be open, honest, straightforward and fair in our dealings with sources, contributors, potential contributors and audiences unless there is a clear public interest in doing otherwise, or we need to consider issues such as legal matters, safety, or confidentiality.

 We should normally seek the informed consent of our contributors.
 Individuals and organisations should be appropriately informed about the planned nature and context of their contributions before they participate unless there is an editorial justification for proceeding without their consent.

 When our output contains allegations of wrongdoing, iniquity or incompetence or lays out a strong and damaging critique of an identifiable individual or organisation, those criticised should normally have a right of reply, unless there is an editorial justification to proceed without it.